Start by sending your landlord a demand letter using our free tool.

 ---|---|

 A Los Angeles small claims lawsuit was filed against a landlord for failing to return a security deposit within the 21-day period as per California law.
-The former tenant sued for a total of $2,410, which includes the full amount of the security. | The court awarded the former tenant the total security deposit amount of $2,410, plus an additional $50 for court costs. |
+The former tenant sued for a total of $2,410, including the full security deposit amount. | The court awarded the former tenant the total security deposit amount of $2,410 plus an additional $50 for court costs. |

-A Monterey small claims lawsuit was filed against a landlord for withholding, in bad faith, a portion of a security deposit.
-For property damage due to the conditions of the apartment, and for other issues of habitability.
+A Monterey small claims lawsuit was filed against a landlord for withholding, in bad faith, a portion of a security deposit, for property damage due to the apartment's conditions, and for other issues of habitability.
 The former tenant sued for a total of $3,850.
-This amount includes reimbursement for property damage, return of their security deposit, and other expenses incurred due to poor apartment conditions. | The court awarded the former tenant a total of $1,593.58, plus an additional $90 for court costs.
-It is unclear from the court’s decision why this specific amount was awarded. |
+This amount includes reimbursement for property damage, return of their security deposit, and other expenses incurred due to poor apartment conditions. | The court awarded the former tenant $1,593.58 plus an additional $90 for court costs.
+The court’s decision does not explain why this specific amount was awarded. |

 A Santa Clara small claims lawsuit was filed against a landlord for failing to return a security deposit within the 21-day period as per California law.
-The previous tenant filed a lawsuit for a total of $10,000.
-This amount includes the full security deposit ($3,500), as well as 2x the amount of the security deposit as allowed under California security deposit law.
-Additionally, the $10,000 includes reimbursement for expenses incurred by the tenant, including travel expenses to California (as they had moved out of the state) and time off work to attend the hearing. | The court awarded the former tenant a total of $2,745, plus an additional $150 for court costs.
+The previous tenant filed a lawsuit for $10,000.
+This amount includes the full security deposit ($3,500) and 2x the amount of the security deposit as allowed under California security deposit law.
+Additionally, the $10,000 includes reimbursement for expenses incurred by the tenant, including travel expenses to California (as they had moved out of the state) and time off work to attend the hearing. | The court awarded the former tenant $2,745 plus an additional $150 for court costs.
 The landlord was able to provide evidence of timely documented security deposit deductions for expenses such as house cleaning, repairs, and backyard clean-up, so the court did not award the full amount of the security deposit.
-The court denied awarding double the security deposit amount.
-The court also denied the former tenant’s request for lost wages and travel expenses. |
+The court denied awarding double the security deposit amount and denied the former tenant’s request for lost wages and travel expenses. |

-A Monterey small claims lawsuit was filed against a landlord who made improper deductions from a tenant's security deposit.
-The former tenant filed a lawsuit for a total of $2,091.94, which is the number of improper deductions made to the security deposit. | The court awarded the former tenant the total amount they were suing for, $2,091.94.
+A Monterey small claims lawsuit was filed against a landlord who deducted improperly from a tenant's security deposit.
+The former tenant filed a lawsuit for $2,091.94, which is the number of improper deductions made to the security deposit. | The court awarded the former tenant the total amount they were suing for, $2,091.94.
 The court also awarded the former tenant an additional $125 for court costs. |

 Make sure you win for the total amount you are suing for by not making these 5 mistakes during your small claims hearing.

-Legal Educator at JusticeDirect.
+Attorney at JusticeDirect.
 Camila holds a law degree and is a certified mediator.
 Her passion is breaking down complicated legal processes so that people without an attorney can get justice.